Women in the Victorian era: Canada

 Upper-class women supported philanthropic causes similar to the educational and nursing charities championed by upper-class women in England.
-The Victorian Order of Nurses, still in existence, was founded in 1897 as a gift to Queen Victoria to commemorate her Diamond Jubilee.
+The Victorian Order of Nurses was founded in 1897 as a gift to Queen Victoria to commemorate her Diamond Jubilee.
 The Imperial Order of the Daughters of the Empire, founded in 1900, supports educational bursaries and book awards to promote Canadian patriotism, but also to support knowledge of the British Empire.
 Both organisations had Queen Victoria as their official patron.
 One of the patrons of Halifax's Victoria School of Art and Design (founded in 1887 and later named the Nova Scotia College of Art and Design) was Anna Leonowens.
 Women began making headway in their struggle to gain access to higher education: in 1875, the first woman university graduate in Canada was Grace Annie Lockhart (Mount Allison University).
 In 1880, Emily Stowe became the first woman licensed to practice medicine in Canada.

 Women's legal rights made slow progress throughout the 19th century.
 In 1859, Upper Canada passed a law allowing married women to own property.
-In 1885, Alberta passed a law allowing unmarried women who owned property gained the right to vote and hold office in school matters.
+In 1885, Alberta passed a law allowing unmarried women who owned property the right to vote and hold office in school matters.

-Women's suffrage would not be achieved until the World War I period.
+Women's suffrage in Canada would not be achieved until the World War I period.
 Suffrage activism began during the later decades of the Victorian era.
 In 1883, the Toronto Women's Literary and Social Progress Club met and established the Canadian Women's Suffrage Association.